Nitrolaunch/nitrolaunch/docs/docs/plugins/development/format.md

 ## State

-Plugins can have state managed by MCVM for the duration of the MCVM program.
+Plugins can have state managed by Nitrolaunch for the duration of the Nitrolaunch program.
 This allows a plugin to communicate between hooks easily.
 Check documentation for how to use this state.

-## Profiling
+## Profiling and debugging

-Plugins can be profiled by setting the environment variable `MCVM_PLUGIN_PROFILE=1` before running to see how long each plugin takes to run its hooks.
+Plugins can be profiled by setting the environment variable `NITRO_PLUGIN_PROFILE=1` before running to see how long each plugin takes to run its hooks.
+The variable `NITRO_PLUGIN_DEBUG=1` can also be set to see which hooks are running.